 4. Allow the Rolls to Rise

 Lay the rolls out on a clean towel over a baking sheet.
-Keep them somewhere warm for 45 to 60 minutes.
-The dough can rise during this time, which makes the rolls light and airy.
+Keep them somewhere warm for 45 to 60 minutes for the dough to rise.

 5. Bake the Rolls

 While they are still warm, remove them from the oven and brush them with melted butter.
-For the best taste, serve right away.
+For the best taste, serve immediately.

 🌟 Expert Tips for Perfect Gluten-Free Crescent Rolls